 DYAO performs regularly in Boettcher Concert Hall (home of the Colorado Symphony Orchestra) in the heart of Denver’s city center.
 The orchesta also performs in other venues across the metro area including Gates Concert Hall (University of Denver) and Macky Auditorium (University of Colorado).
 Every three to four years DYAO travels internationally, the most recent tour in June 2011 to Germany and the Czech Republic.
 Other countries DYAO has toured include Argentina, Austria, England, France and Hungary.
 DYAO regularly has the opportunity to perform with renowned musicians.
 One such opportunity is the annual “Side-by-Side” concert with the Colorado Symphony Orchestra in which DYAO members perform alongside professional symphony musicians.
 DYAO has also regularly featured as guest soloists young performers who are launching their own professional careers.
 Past soloists with the DYAO who have risen to international fame include Eugene Fodor, Yefim Bronfman, Shlomo Mintz, Joseph Swensen, Christopehr O’Riley, Dylana Jenson, and Christopher Taylor.
 Recently, DYAO has featured established performers as soloists, including cellist Wendy Warner and Van Cliburn Silver Medalist Antonio Pompa-Baldi.
-Recent soloists to perform with DYAO include Edgar Meyer and the Marcus Roberts Trio in 2009, pianist Katie Mahan in 2010, and Linda Wang in 2011.
+Recent soloists to perform with DYAO include Edgar Meyer and the Marcus Roberts Trio, pianist Katie Mahan, and Linda Wang.

 The League of American Orchestras has awarded the DYAO the American Society of Composers, Authors, and Publishers (ASCAP) Youth Orchestra Award for Creative and Adventuresome Programming in Contemporary Music.
 The League of American Orchestras and Meet the Composer awarded DYAO with a composer residency grant with composer Belinda Reynolds in the 2007-2008 season, one of eight orchestras to receive the honor.
 The DYAO has additionally commissioned and premiered five works for symphony orchestra, was featured in CBS’s nationally broadcast special Christmas Every Day in December of 1998 with Kathy Lee Gifford and ‘N Sync, and has performed family concerts for the Breckenridge Music Festival and for the Strings in the Mountains Music Festival in Steamboat Springs, Colorado.